Dendrophylax: Cultivation

 Several species such as Dendrophylax funalis, Dendrophylax fawcetti, and Dendrophylax lindenii produce large, showy, white flowers which are highly fragrant and described as smelling fruity and reminiscent of an apple.
 Most members of this genus are pollinated by various species of moths with very long probosces and the flowers of most species within this genus possess very long nectar spurs ranging from 4 to 8 inches in length on average.
 The giant sphinx moth is known to pollinate several species within this genus.

 Dendrophylax funalis is more commonly and easily cultivated than other members of the genus and the plants tend to get very large and robust in both habitat and cultivation.
 Other members of this genus are very difficult subjects in cultivation such as Dendrophylax lindenii, and some members of this genus defy cultivation or are of little interest to orchid enthusiasts because they produce very small flowers.

 Species

-Species accepted as of June 2014:
+As of March 2026, Plants of the World Online accepts 15 species.